Endurance Sports Psychology Guide - Fast Talk Labs

 28:09

-I think I think it’s a bit of both, I think, you know, as someone that’s, that’s always training that’s always always racing, you kind of become more familiar with your limits.
+I think I think it’s a bit of both, I think, you know, as someone that’s, that’s always training that’s always racing, you kind of become more familiar with your limits.
 And so maybe that that goes back to your brain feedback saying, okay, no, it’s this point in the race or it’s this point in the time trial.
-This is not the the sensation, physically or mentally that I should be having right now.
+This is not the sensation, physically or mentally that I should be having right now.
 So I think I think for me, I feel in tune with those sensations.
 And yeah, it’s pretty, pretty conscious.
 I’d say,

 Trevor Connor 28:45